ibexa/documentation-user/docs/personalization/scenarios.md

 ## Strategy configuration

-To modify the strategy, you drag model boxes between a list of all available models and the scenario matrix on the right side.
+To modify the strategy, you drag model boxes between a list of all available models and the scenario board on the right side.
-To avoid empty or insufficient recommendation results, add several models to a strategy.
+To avoid empty or insufficient recommendation results, add several models to every strategy.

 ![Strategy configuration](img/scenario_configuration_strategy.png "Strategy configuration")

-You can arrange models within a strategy matrix by importance.
+You can arrange models within a scenario board by importance.
-Models from each category are used in parallel and strategy results contain an equally distributed mixture of both model results.
+Models from each level are used in parallel and strategy results contain an equally distributed mixture of both model results.
-If models from a preceding category do not return enough results, models from the subsequent categories are used.
+If models from one level do not return enough results, models from the subsequent levels are used.

 If your models support additional differentiators, you can apply them here: pick a context from a drop-down with a list of available context options,